qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 * **Data Labels**: Turn On/Off value labels.

-## Box & Whiskers Chart
+## Box & Whisker Chart
 ### Overview
 A Box & Whisker chart presents information from a five-number summary.
 It is especially useful for indicating whether a distribution is skewed and whether there are any potentially unusual observations or outliers in the data set.
 Box & Whisker charts are also very useful when large numbers of observations are involved and when two or more data sets are being compared.
 This chart is used to show the shape of the distribution, its central value, and its variability.

-### When to Use Box & Whiskers Charts
+### When to Use Box & Whisker Charts
-Box & Whiskers are commonly used in exploratory data analysis.
+Box & Whisker charts are commonly used in exploratory data analysis.
 Works to make comparisons between records of different time periods.

-### Use Cases
+#### Use Cases
 * To compare distributions because the center, spread and overall range are immediately apparent.
 * To summarize a set of data measured on an interval scale.

-### How to Use Box & Whiskers Charts
+### How to Use Box & Whisker Charts
-You can create Box & Whiskers charts anywhere that the Chart Builder is available.
+You can create Box & Whisker charts anywhere that the Chart Builder is available.
 For a general overview of the Chart Builder, please check <a href="docs/ui-docs/dataviews/chart-builder/"> this section</a>.

 To get started, open the chart builder, and a new window will open up in the center of the screen, as shown below.

 ![5_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/5_ct.png#thumbnail)

 On the right side of the window, there is the properties panel.
 The first section is related to chart type selection, where a user can select which type of chart they want to create.
-Here, we will choose the Box & Whiskers chart.
+Here, we will choose the Box & Whisker chart.

 ![6_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/6_ct.png#thumbnail-40)